saltstack/salt-get-started/config/files.md

 ## Summary

-You should now have a better understanding of SaltStack's configuration management system, with enough knowledge to start writing your own states.
+You should now have a better understanding of SaltStack's configuration management system, with enough knowledge to start writing your own Salt states.
 If you are looking for inspiration, the [SaltStack Formula Repo](https://github.com/saltstack-formulas) contains many examples.